NFL Thanksgiving Games 2025 RECAP!

 sounds confident and relaxed and is giving us analysis that wasn't there a year ago.
 And he also had to deal with a little bit of the Brady tax, which is earned when you are Tom Brady.

-You look like that, you act like that.
 You're that big of a personality and a figure that I think a lot of us, like we talk about, oh, everybody wants Shadura Sanders to fail.

-No, he's just kind of annoying and a gnat and a fifth-round quarterback.
+No, he's just kind of annoying and a a gnat and a fifth-round quarterback.
 People wanted Tom Brady to fail.

 Tom Brady

 is a guy that society wants to take down a peg, right?
 But I think he's doing better.
-He's doing a lot better.

 I'm really with you.
-I was saying this to someone yesterday, too, that like I think he,
+I was saying this to someone yesterday, too, that like I think he

 there have been a litany of like star quarterbacks and Hall of Fame type coaches that have come into the booth and you're like, why aren't you more intriguing?